SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Ticket/queryExtraTable.md

 * criterias                        - A list of criteria structs:

-o   columnId         - The extra field id
+  * columnId         - The extra field id

-o   op  - The operator (see above)
+  * op  - The operator (see above)

-o   value                - The value
+  * value                - The value

-o   logicalOp         - A logical operator.
+  * logicalOp         - A logical operator.
 Can be “and” or “or”

 * orderByField   - Which field the result set should be sorted by (extra field id)